+F. C. Zuke creates experiences with sound, video, computer programming, and interactive media.
+Art and music groups in the United States, Europe, and Asia have performed and exhibited his works.
+He utilizes technology to create works that respond to a viewer, that give the audience control, and that seem to have agency themselves.
+The conceptual focus of his work lies in psychology, epistemology, and human interaction.

 SELECTED INTERACTIVE & AUDIOVISUAL PROJECTS

 Echochamber (2018)—interactive room | A room that listens to and amplifies the sounds created within.
 An interface stands in the middle of the room for participants to enter comments, which are converted to speech and added to the reflective soundscape.

 Bind (2018) —interactive video | Someone in a video peruses a large book in a quiet library.
 As the camera dollies in, the viewer realizes that they are looking at a photograph of their self.
 The work speaks to the ephemerality of the viewer.